 While we initially met each other at various “locavore” events and recognized a common bond – local food – it was at a Bannerman’s Island fundraiser five years ago that we joined forces and harnessed our respective talents to serve a five course meal to 50 guests with no running water, electricity or even an oven at our disposal.
 The dinner was a success and the collaborative synergy led the way for many new partnerships and special events.
 Today events are scheduled throughout the year and always focus on celebrating local food in local communities and teaching people how to cook with local ingredients.
 These include cooking demonstrations in school gardens, healthy cooking classes, farmers’ market demonstrations, fundraisers and farm-to-table events with like-minded non-profit organizations.

 Today Chefs’ Consortium operates as a not-for-profit based LLC that caters farm-to-table events with the participation of our chef members.
-We are also actively involved in developing an educational series of programs known as Traveling Taste Buds.
+We are also actively involved in developing educational programs for all ages.
 Our programs have a positive long-term impact on the decisions people make about the food they consume, by helping them to discover the benefits of cooking with local food and adopting a healthier lifestyle in the process.

 As chefs and local food advocates, we believe it’s important to enrich our communities with ideas about how eating affects every aspect of our food system – from sourcing, to distribution, to cooking, to economic regeneration and the wellness of ourselves and future generations.